 When you’re done editing your profile, Google is going to ask for your contact information so they can send you a postcard with a unique pin number that will prove you are the real owner of the business.
 Enter your name and move on to step three.

 Once you completed entering your business information, it’s now time to sit back and wait for your Google verification postcard.
 You remembered to address the postcard to yourself right?
 Perfect.

 Step 4: Enter Your Pin Number and Verify Your Business

-Once you receive your card, you will need to log into Google Plus Local and enter your pin number.
+Once you receive your card, you will need to log into Google My Business and enter your pin number.
 This is the final step to verifying your business with Google and should help local customers find your business through the web.